 The morning’s gifts were so much fun.
-Wendy and I gave Alissa and Assad Colorado hoodies and a bag of Herchey’s chocolates and some ping pong balls we picked up on our way there.
+Wendy and I gave Alissa and Assad Colorado hoodies, a bag of Herchey’s chocolates and some ping pong balls we picked up on our way there.
 And since Alissa had made us breakfast every morning since we arrived, for her birthday morning we went to her favorite cafe in the city.
 The walk was a joy on a most perfect crisp morning.
 French toast, coffee, and sandwiches were wonderful!

 Next gift: manicures.
 Wendy and Alissa took the tram to town for R&R to get their nails done.
 Assad and I shot to the market and enjoyed some coconut drinks and wine ourselves, there I found a cool wine opener and I decided to buy it.
 What a joy for all of us!
 We returned home and got ready to go to the party.

 Consisting of approximately 25 guests, Alissa’s 29th birthday party was the most multicultural experience of my life.
 We were the only ones from America and there were only a few native Australians.
 Friends from Syria, Pakistan, Russia, Saudi Arabia, the UK, and (of course) us from America gathered to celebrate Alissa’s golden birthday.